mtaruno/data-literacy-research/README.md

 # Data Literacy Research

 In this research project, I collaborate with [Professor Sandra Cannon](https://www.sas.rochester.edu/dsc/people/faculty/cannon-sandra/index.html) in measuring data literacy expectations from the ways employers describe jobs and the way they describe the people they are looking for.
+We find the discriminatory power between how employers describe jobs and what the actual work on the job entails.

 ## Current Pipeline